Courses and Clubs

 - Requirements: Are there any prerequisites — things a learner should already know or have in order to get the most out this course?

-- Time: How much time and commitment are you asking of learners?
-How much from facilitators?
+- Time: How much time and commitment are you asking of participants?
 The more specific you can be here, the better.

 - Resources: What resources will learners need?
-This may include readings, software, etc. Make sure to include links where possible, and be clear about any required resources that come with additional costs.
+This may include readings, software, etc. Include links where possible, and be clear about any required resources that come with additional costs.

 We believe there's a huge possibility space for what learning can look like.
 Hyperlink can't explore all of it, so we encourage courses aligned with our core Principles.